“Coworking San Cristobal de las Casas…is that even a thing that exists in a small colonial town in Southern Mexico?!”

 A couple of Reddit forums later and our minds were put at ease.
 The wifi seemed decent enough for at least our work.
 But little did we know…

 …coworking in San Cristobal de las Casas exists!
-Can you imagine a small, colorful and mountain town in the middle of Chiapas, Mexico would have a coworking space?!
+Can you imagine that in a small, colorful and mountain town in the middle of Chiapas, Mexico would have a coworking space?!
 I have to say I love how far and wide the digital nomad lifestyle has stretched across the world.

 After living in San Cristobal de las Casas as digital nomads for 2.5 months, here are the best coworking spaces and our personal (and honest) reviews of them.